 If the \overline{RES} pin is driven low, active (medium-speed) mode is entered.
 If the LSON bit in SYSCR2 is set to 1 while the LSON bit in SYSCR1 is cleared to 0, a transition to active (medium-speed) mode results from IRQ_0 , IRQ_1 or WKP_7 to WKP_0 interrupts in standby mode, timer A, timer F, timer G, IRQ_0 or WKP_7 to WKP_0 interrupts in watch mode, or any interrupt in sleep mode.
 A transition to active (medium-speed) mode does not take place if the I bit of CCR is set to 1 or the particular interrupt is disabled in the interrupt enable register.

-The CPU may operate at a 1/2 state faster timing at transition to active (medium-speed) mode.
+Furthermore, it sometimes acts with half state early timing at the time of transition to active (medium-speed) mode.

 5.7.2 Clearing Active (Medium-Speed) Mode

 Active (medium-speed) mode is cleared by a SLEEP instruction.